Leonid Kuchma: Post-presidency

-Leonid Kuchma has been active in politics since his presidency ended.
-He aligned himself with President Viktor Yushchenko in 2005, but later raised concerns about the president in correspondence with then U.S. Ambassador to Ukraine, John Tefft.
+Kuchma has been active in politics since his presidency ended.
+He aligned himself with President Viktor Yushchenko in 2005, but later raised concerns about the president in correspondence with John F. Tefft, then United States Ambassador to Ukraine.
 Kuchma said in October 2009 that he would vote for Victor Yanukovych in the 2010 Ukrainian presidential election and endorsed him during the presidential campaign.
-In a document dated 2 February 2010 and uncovered during the United States diplomatic cables leak, Kuchma, in a conversation with United States Ambassador to Ukraine John F. Tefft, called the voters' choice between Yanukovych and Yulia Tymoshenko during the second round of the 2010 presidential election as a choice between "bad and very bad" and praised (the candidate eliminated in the first round of the election) Arseniy Yatsenyuk instead.
+In a document dated 2 February 2010 and uncovered during the United States diplomatic cables leak, Kuchma, in a conversation with Tefft, called the voters' choice between Yanukovych and Yulia Tymoshenko during the second round of the 2010 presidential election as a choice between "bad and very bad" and praised (the candidate eliminated in the first round of the election) Arseniy Yatsenyuk instead.